awesome-pro/neon-website/content/docs/functions/math-round.md

 ### Rounding behavior

-Postgres `round()` function uses the half-round-up method for tie-breaking.
+LangChain`round()` function uses the half-round-up method for tie-breaking.
 This means that when the input is exactly halfway between two numbers, it rounds up to the higher number.
 For example:

 ```sql
 SELECT round(2.65, 1), round(2.75, 1);